hazelcast/hazelcast-jet/site/website/blog/2020-06-25-jdk-gc-benchmarks-rematch.md

 ![Latency on JDK 14.0.2 pre-release, 3M items per second](assets/2020-06-25-histo-3m.png)

 Wow, what an unexpected difference!
-Now we can clearly see the pacer improvement doing its thing, it lowers the latency about threefold.
+Now we can clearly see the pacer improvement doing its thing, lowering the latency about threefold.
 However, even with the improvement, Shenandoah unfortunately crosses the 10 ms mark pretty early, below the 99th percentile, and is worse than G1 at almost every percentile.
 ZGC and G1 score basically the same as before.

-Note also the very regular shape of the red curve (unpatched Shenandoah): this is a symptom of the way a single bad event trickles down into the lower latency percentiles.
+Note also the very regular shape of the pale blue curve (unpatched Shenandoah): this is a symptom of the way a single bad event trickles down into the lower latency percentiles.
 For example, if one result is late by 50 ms, that means it has already caused the next four results to